 - Is the leap you’re asking people to make one they’re willing to take, or is the move too much too fast?

 - Are you in sync with current trends or are you moving against the grain?

-- Are their influencers and advocates you can leverage to help your shift gain momentum?
+- Are there influencers and advocates you can leverage to help you shift and gain momentum?

 - Do you have a sense of how you’ll move through the product adoption cycle and gain majority adoption?

 If you’re going for a new innovation, carefully consider how you’ll gain your audience and get new people to accept your product.
 This should be part of your marketing plan from the beginning.